Skip to content

 echo "$plan" | contextbridge plan

 Your browser opens to the review UI.
 You annotate or approve.
-The structured submission lands on stdout for the agent to parse.
+The markdown summary lands on stdout for the agent to read.

 CodeMeaning